tencentyun/intlcloud-documents/yehe_doc/网络与CDN/全球应用加速/购买指南/计费说明_intl_en.md

 #### Calculation and deduction

-- The bandwidth fee generated between 00:00:00-23:59:59 (UTC+8) of a day is billed before 18:00 on the following day (UTC+8).
+- The bandwidth fee generated between 00:00:00-23:59:59 of a day is billed before 18:00 on the following day.
 - The inbound and outbound bandwidth of the connection is collected every one minute.
 The highest value among all the collected samples is the billable bandwidth.
+If the highest value exceeds the connection’s bandwidth cap, the bandwidth cap will be billed instead.

 #### Billing example
-Assume that a user creates a Beijing-Singapore acceleration connection on January 1, adjusts the connection specification, and deletes it at 18:00 on January 4.
+Assume that a user creates a Beijing-Singapore acceleration connection on January 1, adjusts the connection specification (to one with 500 Mbps bandwidth and 100K concurrent connections), and deletes it at 18:00 on January 4.
 The bandwidth fee is calculated as follows:

 | **Date** | **Resource ID**    | **Peak Bandwidth (Mbps)** | **Formula** | **Bandwidth Fee (USD)** |
 |--|--|--|--|--|